 As authors we tend to isolate ourselves and just work when we can.
 Fight that urge and only close yourself off for certain parts of your day.
 We miss enough already, don't cheat yourself out of any more happy time than you have to.
+Even if you are doing something productive with your family members.
 Kids grow, parents age, friends have to move on in their lives or you just grow apart, we move through life without appreciating the people in it all the time.
 Make sure you at least make the effort, or in the end, what was the point.
-In a way, being a writer is about living a big life and sharing it with your readers but it's also about sharing it with the people who really love you most.
+In a way, being a writer is about living a big life and sharing it with your readers.
 Make sure you keep that well of love, laughter, and general experience full, it will make your job as a writer easier.

-Finally, on taking care of yourself, I HIGHLY recommend the book Rest: Why You Get More Done When You Work Less by Alex Soojung-Kim Pang.
+Finally, on taking care of yourself, I HIGHLY recommend the book Rest: WhyYou Get More Done When You Work Less by Alex Soojung-Kim Pang.
 The book talks about "active" rest and why, as humans, we must give ourselves down time for our brains to refuel and be creative.
 I purchased it off EBay in audio form and have listened to it a couple of times.
 It teaches that resting in a productive manner (yep, that is possible) is a skill you can hone like any other.
 This is a book that was life changing for me.
-It gave me permission to rest as a way of furthering my business.
 I hope you might find one, or one like it, to put you on the path to utilizing your "rest" time to keep yourself healthy and more productive.